 - If you get into the theater on the ground level early enough, head for the seating on the side, where there are only four seats in the row and cast members walk right next to you.

-- Seating is limited and even though the theater is big, it can fill up during busy times.
-The time shown on the schedule is the time they start seating, and doors close promptly five minutes before the show starts.
+- Seating is limited, and even though the theater is large, it can fill up during busy times.
+The time shown on the schedule is the time they start seating, and doors close promptly five minutes before the show begins.

 - You know your kids better than anyone else does.
 This show is long for some attention spans and not every child in the world is obsessed with Frozen, even though it seems that way sometimes.
 Consider whether or not this is something they — and you — would enjoy.
 If you're skeptical about their ability to stick through the whole thing, try to get a seat on the aisle so you can make an easy exit.

-- The Hyperion Theater is a good place... to cool off on a hot day.
-It's air conditioned and the seats are comfy.
+- The Hyperion Theater is an excellent place to cool off on a hot day.
+It's air-conditioned, and the seats are comfy.
 If you don't want to watch, you could take a discreet nap.
 Just try not to snore and bother the people around you.

 - Expect to leave your strollers outside.

-Meet and Greet Anna and Elsa in the Animation Academy inside the Disney Animation building, where you can also learn to draw characters like Olaf and Marshmallow.
+If you love Frozen and want more, you can Meet and Greet Anna and Elsa in the Animation Academy inside the Disney Animation building, where you can also learn to draw characters like Olaf and Marshmallow.
+Use these tips for how to actually meet more Disney characters to learn how to make the most of your interaction.